Chris Mullin

 Christopher Paul Mullin (born July 30, 1963) is an American former professional basketball player, executive and coach.
-He is a two-time Olympic Gold medalist and a two-time Naismith Memorial Basketball Hall of Fame inductee (in 2010 as a member of the 1992 United States men's Olympic basketball team—"The Dream Team"—and in 2011 for his individual career).
+He is a five time NBA All-Star and four time All-NBA Team member.
+He is also two-time Olympic Gold medalist and a two-time Naismith Memorial Basketball Hall of Fame inductee (in 2010 as a member of the 1992 United States men's Olympic basketball team—"The Dream Team"—and in 2011 for his individual career).

 Mullin played shooting guard and small forward in the National Basketball Association (NBA) from 1985 to 2001.
 During his college basketball career for the St. John's Redmen, he was named Big East Player of the Year three times and was a member of the 1984 U.S. Men's Olympic Basketball team, Mullin was chosen as the seventh pick by the Golden State Warriors in the first round of the 1985 NBA draft.
 He returned to the Olympics in 1992 as a member of the "Dream Team", which was the first American Olympic basketball team to include professional players.

-He played with the Warriors from the 1985–86 until the 1996–97 season.
+He played with the Warriors from 1985 until 1997.
 Thereafter, Mullin played with the Indiana Pacers from 1997 until the 1999–2000 season.
 He retired after the 2000–01 season, playing for his original team, the Warriors.
 He later served as special advisor for the Sacramento Kings and general manager of the Golden State Warriors.

 Mullin served as the head coach of the Red Storm men's basketball team from 2015 to 2019.

 Early life

 Mullin was born in Brooklyn, New York.
 As a young player in New York, he studied the games of Knicks stars Walt Frazier and Earl Monroe while admiring Larry Bird and wearing #17 in honor of John Havlicek.
-As a youth, he regularly traveled to the Bronx and Harlem, in predominately black neighborhoods, to play against the best basketball players in New York City.
+As a youth, he regularly traveled to the Bronx and Harlem, in predominantly Black neighborhoods, to play against the best basketball players in New York City.
 His name began to spread while playing CYO basketball at St. Thomas Aquinas Parish on Flatlands Avenue.
 He was also a winner of the 1974 "Elks Hoops Shoot" which is a national free throw contest for youth.

 Along with playing CYO basketball at St. Thomas Aquinas Parish, Mullin attended Lou Carnesecca's basketball camp with future Xaverian teammates Roger McCready, Danny Treacy, Jimmy Howard, Gerard Shepard, Mike O'Reilly, Joe Cannizzo and Pete Cannizzo.

-High school career

 Mullin began his high school career at Power Memorial Academy, where he was a teammate of Mario Elie.
 He transferred as a junior to Xaverian High School and led them to a New York Class A state championship in 1981.